More about: 5 Best Day Trips to Bruges from Paris

 What are the must-see places in Bruges?

 There are many places of interest in Bruges, museums, public buildings, squares and parks.
-From all that you have to do you will have to choose depending on the time you have available, but you can not miss the opportunity to visit:
+Of all that you have to do you will have to choose depending on the time you have available, but you can not miss the opportunity to visit:

 1. The historic center of Bruges